tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 ### Customer needs

-1. The system must scale globally for their many clients all over the world, including new clients as Contoso grows their IT training business
+1. The system must scale globally for their many clients all over the world, including new clients as Contoso grows their IT training business.

-2. They need to lessen the burden of content development by automatically generating video transcripts (video captions) and translate those into many other languages as well
+2. They need to lessen the burden of content development by automatically generating video transcripts (video captions) and translate those into many other languages as well.

-3. Copy protection or DRM are desired to keep their IP from getting stolen
+3. Copy protection or DRM are desired to keep their IP from getting stolen.

-4. The ability to easily search through the content is needed so the service can be an easy to use lookup reference
+4. The ability to easily search through the content is needed so the service can be an easy to use lookup reference.

-5. The system needs to have an administration portal where new and updated content can be maintained by their internal staff
+5. The system needs to have an administration portal where new and updated content can be maintained by their internal staff.

-6. Use serverless compute where possible to minimize overall maintenance and overhead cost
+6. Use serverless compute where possible to minimize overall maintenance and overhead cost.

 ### Customer objections